jhdeov/adjarian1911/README.md

 The next version will do the following:
 * correct or finish TODO statements,
-*  add my own introduction,
-* move some of notes from Adjarian's prose into my own introduction, and
 * double-check the translation's correctness.

 The final version  will hopefully be correct enough to comfortably publish, eventually.